chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-turbulent-taylor-couette/3d-turbulent-taylor-couette.rst

 Simulation Control
 ~~~~~~~~~~~~~~~~~~

 The ``simulation control`` subsection controls the flow of the simulation.
-To maximize the temporal accuracy of the simulation, we use a third order ``bdf3`` scheme.
-Results are written every 2 time-steps.
+To maximize the temporal accuracy of the simulation, we use a second-order ``bdf2`` scheme.
+Results are written every 10 time-steps.
 To ensure a more adequate visualization of the high-order elements, we set ``subdivision = 2``.
 This will allow Paraview to render the high-order solutions with more fidelity.

 .. code-block:: text

     subsection simulation control
-      set method            = bdf3
+      set method            = bdf2
-      set time step         = 0.0125
+      set time step         = 0.01
-      set number mesh adapt = 0
+      set adapt             = true
+      set max cfl           = 1
       set time end          = 60
-      set output frequency  = 2
+      set output frequency  = 10
       set subdivision       = 2
     end